JesseLabruyere/SMW_fuseki/scotch-box/public/mediawiki-1.26.2/extensions/SPARQLProxy/README.md

 # SPARQLProxy

-Ims page(s) that allow you to remotely query a local SPARQL endpoint
+Contains page(s) that allow you to remotely query a local SPARQL endpoint

 ## Features